 All workbooks have at least one worksheet, and worksheets are listed as tabs at the bottom of the workbook.
-The current worksheet is always the tab that's highlighed at the bottom.
+The current worksheet is always the tab that's highlighted at the bottom.

 You can move through worksheets by clicking tabs, or by using the keyboard shortcuts, control-page down, and control page-up.
-Control page down moves left in the worksheet tabs, control page up moves right.
+Control page-up moves left in the worksheet tabs, control page-down moves right.

 When you move to a new worksheet, you may or may not be able to see the cursor.
 However, Excel will always display the current location of the cursor as an address in the name box.
 This address is called the active cell.